-Regular mail will go to the student's mailbox in the Wood's Cafe, and packages will get picked up at the Post Office on campus.
+Regular mail will go to the student's mailbox in the bottom floor of Nazareth Hall across from the main dining room.
+Packages will get picked up at the campus Post Office.

 First, you would need to contact the Office of Housing and Residence Life in order to apply to be released from your housing agreement.
 If you are approved, you will need to remove all belongings from your room and set up an appointment with your RA to complete room check-out.
 You will also need to remember to turn in your student ID, and mailbox and room keys.
 Failure to complete these steps may result in an Improper Checkout Fee.